 The body has been removed and the gawking neighbors have gone home.
 You are puzzled at the looks they gave you as they left.
 Your wife, who was in the bedroom during the shooting, also looked at you funny as she went back to the bedroom.

-The door is barricaded closed – that will have to be fixed when things open up a little later and the carpet may need replacing, but it’s not yet dawn so you have time to just think.
-Who would have thought the Bad Guy would bleed like that.
+Who would have thought the bad guy would bleed like that.
 Your attorney told you not to talk to anyone about what happened, until all legal issues are settled to keep you from saying something that can be used against you.
 Funny, only now are you really shaking.
 The adrenaline is gone, you’re exhausted but no way you’re going to get any sleep in what’s left of the night.

 You are not the only one isolated from your community now.
 If you have children, the other kids will not be kind.
 From some, your kids will get the ‘Your daddy’s a murderer’ line and from others a ‘Don’t play with them, you can’t trust their family’.
 Your neighbors will be formal and polite but very distant.
 Your family members will treat you differently.